 The Sustainable Development Goals are a universal call to action to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.
 The 17 Goals were adopted by all UN Member States in 2015, as part of the 2030 Agenda for Sustainable Development which set out a 15-year plan to achieve the Goals.

 Since its inception in 2015, the 2030 Agenda has provided a blueprint for shared prosperity in a sustainable world—a world where all people can live productive, vibrant and peaceful lives on a healthy planet.
-The year 2030 is just over a decade away, and we must ask ourselves if our actions today are laying the right foundation to achieve the Sustainable Development Goals (SDGs).
-The Sustainable Development Goals Report 2019 provides evidence-based insights to answer this question.
+The year 2030 is just 8 years away and we must ask ourselves if our actions today are laying the right foundation to achieve the Sustainable Development Goals (SDGs).
+The Sustainable Development Goals Report 2021 provides evidence-based insights to answer this question.

 UN SDGs / Global Goals